THIRD SPACE YOUTH INSTITUTE

 An Interactive Learning Experience

-“Our program equips students with the essential soft skills needed to embrace new ideas, leverage diversity, build self-confidence and visualize success," said Shellee Smith.
+“Our program equips students with the essential soft skills needed to embrace new ideas, leverage diversity, build self-confidence, and visualize success," said Shellee Smith.
 “We’re excited about educating migrant students and giving them a leading edge in their future endeavors.”

-How to be an ace with ace-it
+How to Succeed with ACE-IT

 During the program, students were introduced to the Third Space ACE-IT methodology which is a communication tool used to frame and solve problems.
 ACE-IT stands for: